 “It is especially concerning that this new US-government ePPP research – like the previous US-government ePPP research on chimeric SARS-related coronaviruses at Wuhan Institute of Virology that may have caused the pandemic – appears not to have undergone the prior risk-benefit review mandated under US-government policies.

 “If we are to avoid a next lab-generated pandemic, it is imperative that oversight of ePPP research be strengthened.

 “It is imperative that the existing policies mandating prior risk-benefit assessment of ePPP research be followed, and it is imperative that officials at US-government agencies who repeatedly have placed the public at risk by repeatedly violating the existing policies be held accountable.”

-David Livermore, a professor of microbiology at the UK’s University of East Anglia told the Mail: “Given the strong likelihood that the Covid pandemic originated from the escape of a lab-manipulated coronavirus in Wuhan, these experiments seem profoundly unwise.”
+David Livermore, a professor of microbiology at the UK’s University of East Anglia told the: “Given the strong likelihood that the Covid pandemic originated from the escape of a lab-manipulated coronavirus in Wuhan, these experiments seem profoundly unwise.”

 This news comes after it recently emerged that Dr. Anthony Fauci’s National Institutes of Health (NIH) has awarded a huge taxpayer-funded grant to a scientific organization at the center of a scandal surrounding the origins of the COVID-19 pandemic.

 As Slay News reported, EcoHealth Alliance, led by Peter Daszak, won a new grant to conduct dangerous bat coronavirus surveillance research.

 The grant was awarded on September 21 to EcoHealth Alliance, despite the organization being stripped of a previous award for failing to provide records essential to an investigation into the origins of Covid related to the Wuhan Institute of Virology in China.